juankamilomarin/shipment-tracking-app/README.md

 * How to work with Jest and React Testing Library for unit testing
 * How to work with Cypress for E2E testing
 * How to setup a simple Hasura local container
+* How to use feature flags in your app

 ## Technlogoies